 The Heath Church recognises its responsibility to be involved in our Lord’s Great Commission to bring the Gospel to all parts of the world.
 We have our part to play in our own city, in Wales and the rest of Britain, in Europe and the world beyond.
 The Lord does not expect us to be involved with every single evangelistic effort around the world, but He does expect us to be committed to those ministries that He has directed us to.

 In Cardiff, we preach the Gospel regularly every Sunday.
-We are also involved in children and young people’s work at the church, and Llanishen, visits to schools, summer camps for young people, mothers with very young children (Music and Movement) as well as Toddlers, door-to-door visiting, an open air ministry in the city centre, an outreach to ethnic minority communities, a service to students and particularly to international students, and a monthly French Bible Study.
-In addition, our Evangelism Group organizes special evangelistic events each month.
-We are closely involved with the Heath Christian Bookshop and Coffee shop with its tearoom, and we provide rooms for a Korean church.
+We are also involved in children and young people’s work at the church, and Llanishen, visits to schools, summer camps for young people, mothers with very young children (Music and Movement) as well as Toddlers, door-to-door visiting, an open air ministry in the city centre, an outreach to ethnic minority communities, a service to students and particularly to international students.
+In addition, our Evangelism Group organizes special evangelistic events.
+We are closely involved with the Heath Christian Bookshop and Coffee shop, and we provide rooms for a Korean church.
 English conversation classes also give us contact with many local international people.

 In Wales, we are closely involved with the Union School of Theology, (formerly Wales Evangelical School of Theology (WEST) at Bryntirion, Bridgend, and have a close interest in a number of fellowships where our own members have assumed pastoral responsibilities.
 Steve and Chris Owens have moved to the Cardiff Bay Fellowship, where Chris was working as a church worker among local international women; Steve works with WEC as a regional representative and as their European training adviser.
 We also support a small new venture of visiting farms and homes in the rural areas of West Wales.